Lech Wałęsa: Political views

 In 2011, Wałęsa rejected Lithuania's Order of Vytautas the Great due to his concerns over the treatment of the Polish minority and Polish culture by the Lithuanian government.

-Wałęsa is known for his conservative stance on LGBT rights.
+Wałęsa had previously displayed a conservative stance on LGBT rights.
 In 2013, he said on Polish television: "I do not wish for this minority, which I tolerate and understand, to impose itself on the majority".
 Referring to Robert Biedroń, he argued that, considering they represent less than one percent of Polish society, homosexual MPs should sit "in the last row of the parliament, or even behind its walls".
-After sharp international criticism, including the San Francisco Board of Supervisors's decision to rename Walesa Street as a result of these remarks, Wałęsa apologized for his comments, stressing that "being a man of old date, in my view one's sexual orientation should lie in one's intimate sphere".
+After sharp international criticism, including the San Francisco Board of Supervisors's decision to rename Walesa Street as a result of these remarks, Wałęsa apologised for his comments, stressing that "being a man of old date, in my view one's sexual orientation should lie in one's intimate sphere".
 He said that his intentions were "distorted by the media" and that homosexuality should be respected.
 Over the following years, Wałęsa's views shifted, and he has voiced his support for the introduction of same-sex marriage in Poland and has repeatedly met with Biedroń, whom he called "a talent" and "a future president of Poland".

 In 2013, Wałęsa suggested the creation of a political union between Poland and Germany.
-In 2014, in a widely publicized interview, Wałęsa expressed his disappointment in another Nobel laureate, US president Barack Obama: he told CNN, "When he was elected there was great hope in the world.
-We were hoping that Obama would reclaim moral leadership for America, but that failed ... in terms of politics and morality America no longer leads the world".
-Wałęsa also accused Obama of not deserving his Nobel Peace Prize; during the 2012 US presidential campaign he endorsed Obama's opponent Mitt Romney.
+In 2014, in a widely publicised interview, Wałęsa expressed his disappointment in another Nobel laureate, United States president Barack Obama: he told CNN, "When he was elected there was great hope in the world.
+We were hoping that Obama would reclaim moral leadership for America, but that failed [...] in terms of politics and morality America no longer leads the world".
+Wałęsa also accused Obama of not deserving his Nobel Peace Prize; during the 2012 United States presidential campaign he endorsed Obama's opponent Mitt Romney.